marijanbrvar/Leaderboard/README.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running, follow these simple example steps.
 `git clone git@github.com:marijanbrvar/Leaderboard.git && cd Leaderboard`
 then run
-`npm install` to update local dependences thats all, now you can run `npm start`
+`npm install` to update local dependencies
+, that's all, and now you can run `npm start.`

 ### Prerequisites
 Node 14.xx >
 Modern browser like Chrome, Safari ...

 ### Usage
-In form on right side enter name and score, Data in list on left side will be populated!
+In the form on the right side, enter your name and score.
+The list will be populated automatically in the list on the left side!

 ## Authors